Castcloud/Castcloud/README.md

 #### Server logic
 /library/episodes, /library/episode and /library/newepisodes all return episodes in the same format.
 The biggest difference are the filters defined in input parameters. /library/newepisodes must also include a timestamp of when it was generated.
 The “feed” in each episode is a json representation of the xml.

-Since filter in /library/newepisode.
+`since` filter in /library/newepisode.
 The call should filter to only return episodes stored after this time.

 Episodeid filter in /library/episode.Required parameter, should show error if not provided.
 The call should only return the one episode with the specified episode id.